shopware/frontends/apps/docs/src/framework/shopping-experiences.md

       content: Shopping Experiences
   - - meta
     - name: og:description
-      content: "This guide will discuss how to use and customize Shopping Experiences in your Shopware Frontends project."
+      content: "This guide will discuss how to use and customize Shopping Experiences in your Shopware Composable Frontends project."
   - - meta
     - name: og:image
       content: "https://frontends-og-image.vercel.app/Shopping%20Experiences?fontSize=150px"